-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 59, the national coverage determination governing withdrawal treatments for narcotic addiction, effective January 9, 2026.
-Here's what billing teams need to know before submitting Part B claims for these services.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 59, its coverage policy for narcotic addiction withdrawal treatments, effective January 9, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table